-(1) This Certificate of Approval shall expire three (3) years after the date of approval or by October 6, 2019, unless actual construction has begun under valid City permits or the applicant applies for and is granted an extension by the Community Development Director prior to the date of expiration.

-(2) The plans submitted for the Building Permit shall be in substantial compliance with Exhibit 3 Page 4 of 5 Item 7-A, 10/6/2016 Historical Advisory Board plans prepared by Mikiten Architects, dated September 27, 2016, which are on file in the office of the City of Alameda Planning Division, subject to the conditions specified in this resolution.

-- (3) Exterior paint colors shall match the existing original Navy paint colors.
-Final paint colors shall be subject to review and approval by the Community Development Director. - (4) All exterior lighting fixtures shall be low intensity, directed downward and shielded to minimize offsite glare. - (5) HOLD HARMLESS.
+- (1) This Certificate of Approval shall expire three (3) years after the date of approval or by October 5, 2020, unless actual construction has begun under valid City permits or the applicant applies for and is granted an extension by the Community Development Director prior to the date of expiration. - (2) The plans submitted for the Building Permit shall be in substantial compliance with plans prepared by Mikiten Architects, dated September 5, 2017 which are on file in the office of the City of Alameda Planning Division, subject to the conditions specified in this resolution. - (3) All exterior lighting fixtures shall be low intensity, directed downward and shielded to minimize offsite glare. - (4) HOLD HARMLESS.
 The applicant shall defend (with counsel reasonably acceptable to the City), indemnify, and hold harmless the City of Alameda, the Alameda City Historical Advisory Board and their respective agents, officers, and employees from any claim, action, or proceeding (including legal costs and attorney's fees) against the City of Alameda, Alameda City Historical Advisory Board and their respective agents, officers or employees to attack, set aside, void, or annul an approval by the City of Alameda, the Historical Advisory Board, Alameda City Planning Board, or City Council relating to this project.
 The City shall promptly notify the applicant of any claim, action or proceeding and the City shall cooperate in such defense.
 The City may elect, in its sole discretion, to participate in the defense of said claim, action, or proceeding.